Archibald Bodkin: Career

 the results to those unfortunate women (as I deem them) who have proclivities towards lesbianism, or those wicked women (as I deem them) who voluntarily indulge in these practices—results destructive morally, physically and even perhaps mentally.

 Eventually, Sir William Henry Willcox gave evidence for the government and the book was not released until 1949.
 He also opposed the publication of D. H. Lawrence's poem Pansies.

-Hard-working as ever, he would examine over 2,000 sets of case papers each year.
-He was always first to arrive at his office.
-However, he was a poor delegator, continuing to draft indictments personally when that was really a job for junior counsel.
-He always took work home at the weekend, and it is a persistent rumour that he was once seen leaving chambers on Christmas evening, carrying a set of legal papers.
+He was known for working long hours and was reputed to examine over 2,000 sets of case papers each year, and was once seen working on Christmas Day.
+He continued to draft indictments that would normally be delegated to junior counsel.

 His time as DPP was not without controversy.
 In 1924 he began the prosecution of John Campbell, acting editor of Workers' Weekly, using the Incitement to Mutiny Act 1797.
 The collapse of the case led to the fall of the first Labour government to have held office in the United Kingdom since it was seen as evidence of communist influence on Labour Party politicians.
 Fortunately for Bodkin, the Attorney-General, Sir Patrick Hastings, took responsibility for the failure of the case.
 However, the events of 1928 were entirely of Bodkin's making.
 The affair began with the acquittal in the magistrates' court of Sir Leo Chiozza Money and Irene Savidge on charges of indecent behaviour.
 This led to an investigation into possible perjury charges against the police officers who had arrested them.
 However, the investigation, led by Bodkin, turned into more of a re-examination of Money and Savidge, and he was particularly criticised for a lengthy interrogation of Savidge at New Scotland Yard on 15 May 1928.
 Questions were asked in Parliament, and although both the police and Bodkin were exonerated by the Home Secretary, the case raised important questions about the extent of the roles of police and the DPP.

 In March 1930 he suddenly resigned, clearing his office the same day he announced his resignation.
 He was succeeded as DPP by Sir Edward Tindal Atkinson.
 Bodkin was then re-appointed Recorder of Dover on 9 February 1931, and continued to carry out the role until 1947, when he finally resigned at the age of 85.
 After resigning as DPP, he made his home at Sidmouth, and he was also appointed chairman of the Devon Quarter Sessions, holding this appointment also until the age of 85.
 He also became a well-known gardener.
 He retired to Rogate in Sussex, and died there on 31 December 1957.